Arlington ISD Providing Meals For Students

 The district also is minimizing waste as the cold breakfasts are kept under refrigeration and can be used the next day.
 The lunches are also separated into hot and cold portions.
 The hot portion is batched cooking and can be adjusted by the volume of participants from the previous day.

 Logistically pulling off the Student Meal Plan took a lot of work and a lot of help from many Arlington ISD departments.
-The plan started taking shape last Thursday night and with the help of departments like plant services, finance, and security, families were able to roll through the locations Monday and begin getting meals.
+The plan started taking shape last Thursday night and with the help of departments like facility services, finance, and security, families were able to roll through the locations Monday and begin getting meals.

 “It’s a tremendous undertaking but one that’s very important to our community,” Superintendent Dr. Marcelo Cavazos said.
 “We know that we have to make sure our students are healthy and fed.
 This is just another step in that process.”